 Step 2: Use your existing customers

 Start your lead generation process with your existing customers.
-Since your customers are already benefiting from your solutions, they’re more likely to make another purchase.
+Since your customers already benefit from your solutions, they’re more likely to make another purchase.

 Start with customers who appear likely to spend more than they’re currently spending.
 Use this information to tailor your message, making it as relevant to them as possible.